ansys/pymapdl/doc/source/user_guide/krylov.rst

 If you do not require customization, you can use the Mechanical APDL commands to solve a harmonic analysis with the Krylov method.
-For more information, including the theory behing this method, see `Frequency-Sweep Harmonic Analysis via the Krylov Method
+For more information, including the theory behind this method, see `Frequency-Sweep Harmonic Analysis via the Krylov Method
 <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/corp/v222/en/ans_str/str_Krysweep.html>`_
 in the **Structural Analysis** guide for Mechanical APDL_.